• Skip to primary navigation

 • Peel the onions and garlic cloves, then place them in a food processor and whizz them around briefly until they are approximately the size of grains of rice (image 1 above).
 If you are using fresh chilli, clean the chilli and remove the seeds then add the chilli to the food processor along with the garlic and onions.

-• If you don’t have a food processor, you can chop everything by hand, but it will just take a lot longer.
+• If you don't have a food processor, you can chop everything by hand, but it will take longer.

 • Open the tin of tomatoes and pour it into the food processor.
 Add the dried mixed herbs if you are using them, and process until smooth (image 3 above).